remla2024-team14/operation/README.md

 From your project's root, simply run the commands below.
 This is the power of Docker Compose!

 ```
+docker-compose build     # In case the Dockerfiles have been modified
 docker-compose up -d
 ```